 ATVOD, the Authority for Television on Demand, have been informing companies about Britain's interpretation of a recent European directive..

 Ofcom, the UK TV censor, is ultimately responsible for regulating VOD, but that have delegated the task to ATVOD.
 The cost of this new body has to be borne by the adult companies being regulated.
 And censors don't come cheap.
-Non commercial companies
+Non commercial

-charges for multiple websites belonging to a single company.
+There are extra charges for multiple websites belonging to a single company.
 The maximum fee is set at £25,000.

 The definition of websites caught up in the scheme is drawn very widely indeed.
 Only videos that are used to illustrate editorial content escape the rules, along with YouTube style websites where video content is provide by users rather than the

 The EU law underpinning the censorship requirement is supposed to be light touch .
 It only bans hate material; has restrictions on sponsorship or product placement; and requires child protection for material which might seriously

 impair the physical, mental or moral development of persons under the age of eighteen, such material must be made available in a manner which secures that such persons will not normally see or hear it .